Path of the Friend

 A project of the Boulder Institute for Nature and the Human Spirit

-The Path of the Friend is a name that accurately describes our wide-ranging work in citizen diplomacy.
+The Path of the Friend is a name that describes our wide-ranging work in citizen diplomacy.
 For the past 25 years this work has been dedicated to environmental education, social justice and peace building in places of conflict around the world.

 We journey alone, as a couple, or with small groups, meeting and working with people on a range of citizen diplomacy projects.
 An on-going part of our work for the past 10 years is raising money and disbursing micro-grants from a special Flow Fund in the places we travel.